- Join a club or society to get involved, learn from your peers, and gain industry connections

 Submit Your Application

-The process to become a Student Ambassador involves an online application where you are required to formulate a response to the following (200 words or less) questions:
+The process to become a Student Ambassador involves an online application where you are required to formulate a response to the following (200 words or less) question:

 - Please tell us why you would like to be part of the Student Ambassador Program.

-Applications for the 2018 Student Ambassador Program are now closed.
+Applications for the Semester 2, 2018 Student Ambassador Program have now closed.

 For more information on the Student Ambassador Program please email firstname.lastname@example.org